-IMPORTANT: Do not sand, dry sweep, dry scrape, drill, saw, bead blast, or mechanically chip or pulverize existing resilient flooring, backing, lining felt, asphaltic "cutback" adhesive, or other adhesive.
+IMPORTANT: Do not sand, dry sweep, dry scrape, drill, saw, beadblast, or mechanically chip or pulverize existing resilient flooring, backing, lining felt, asphaltic "cutback" adhesive, or other adhesive.

-THESE PRODUCTS MAY CONTAIN ASBESTOS FIBERS, CRYSTALLINE SILICA and/or other harmful substances.
+THESE PRODUCTS MAY CONTAIN ASBESTOS FIBERS AND/OR CRYSTALLINE SILICA.
 AVOID CREATING DUST.
-INHALATION OF PARTICLES CAN CAUSE SERIOUS BODILY HARM ESPECIALLY TO THE RESPIRATORY TRACT.
-INDIVIDUALS SMOKE WHO ARE EXPOSED TO ASBESTOS FIBERS HAVE INCREASED RISK OF SERIOUS BODILY HARM.
+INHALATION OF PARTICLES SERIOUS BODILY CAN CAUSE HARM ESPECIALLY TO THE RESPIRATORY TRACT.
+INDIVIDUALS WHO SMOKE WHO ARE EXPOSED TO ASBESTOS FIBERS HAVE INCREASED RISK OF SERIOUS BODILY HARM.
 UNLESS POSITIVELY CERTAIN THAT THE PRODUCT IS A NON-ASBESTOS-CONTAINING MATERIAL, YOU MUST ASSUME IT CONTAINS ASBESTOS.
-LOCAL STATE REGULATIONS MAY REQUIRE THE MATERIAL TO TESTED TO DETERMINE ASBESTOS CONTENT.
-CONSULT A CERTIFIED ASBESTOS TESTING LAB FOR FINAL DETERMINATION AND REMOVAL BEFORE DISTURBING EXISTING RESILIENT FLOORING, BACKING, LINING FELT, ASPHALTIC "CUTBACK" ADHESIVE, OR OTHER ADHESIVE.
+LOCAL STATE REGULATIONS MAY REQUIRE THE MATERIAL TO BF TESTED то DETERMINE ASBESTOS CONTENT.
+CONSULT A CERTIFIED ASBESTOS TESTING LAB FOR FINAL DETERMINATION AND REMOVAL BEFORE DISTURBING EXISTING RESILIENT FLOORING, BACKING, LINING FELT,

+ASPHALTIC "CUTBACK" ADHESIVE, OR OTHER ADHESIVE.